valantic/vue-template/README.md

 * [ ] Check if TS Loader can be combined with babel
   * Can be done by omitting babel
-* [ ] Remove all JSDocs
+* [ ] Remove all JSDocs params / return types
-* [ ] Check if mixins can be replaced by Composition API because typing is not really working
+* [ ] e-checkbox should support binding the v-model to array or primitive.
+Currently it only writes booleans. @see https://v3.vuejs.org/guide/forms.html#checkbox
+* [ ] Fix broken Jest tests

 * [ ] Add Documentation and Wiki Section about
   - always returning an arrow function for custom validator of props (to fix random TS errors)
   - always returning a defined type for any other functions (computed / data) (to fix random TS errors about undefined variables)
-* [ ] e-checkbox should support binding the v-model to array or primitive.
-Currently it only writes booleans. @see https://v3.vuejs.org/guide/forms.html#checkbox
-* [ ] Fix broken Jest tests

 * [ ] Make styleguideist work
   * Vue 3 Currently not supported